ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

             -p 8080:8080                                               # Alternative 2: If you ARE using a separate NGINX instance jenkins-artemis

+7. Wait until the docker container is deployed and Jenkins is running.
-6. Open Jenkins in your browser and setup the admin user account (install all suggested plugins).
+Open Jenkins in your browser (e.g. `localhost:8080`) and setup the admin user account (install all suggested plugins).
 You can get the initial admin password using the following command.

         # Jenkins highlights the password in the logs, you can't miss it